News and Updates

 Recently, Lucinda Halpern, owner-agent of Lucinda Literary Agency, released a new book.
 It’s called Get Signed: Find an Agent, Land a Book Deal, and Become a Published Author.
 Excited, I became a member of Lucinda’s “Get Signed team” and pre-ordered the book so I could get it on its first day of life.
 I’d finished it by the second day and highly recommend it to writers who are attempting to navigate the rough waters of the traditional publishing world.
 It’s full of fun, novel and useful tips and tricks for acquiring an agent, and it demystifies some of the puzzling and inaccurate information swirling around social media about agents and trad publishing.

 This month, I’m re-reading my comps (recent books that have important marketable similarities with Thunderhead Rising).
 And I’m reading some new potential comps, too.
-Next up: novels by Robert Crais, Nicci French and Mary Kubica.
+Next up: novels by Robert Crais, Lisa Unger, Nicci French and Mary Kubica.

 Please subscribe and we’ll let you know the latest news and updates as they happen!